 You can also find a clearnet search engine for I2P eepsites here.

 In addition to http://identiguy.i2p, other lists of eepsites that are known to be operational can be found by visiting:

-On the clearnet, Full Wiki has a page on I2P here.
+On the clearnet, Full Wiki has a page on I2P.
 Information on I2P can be also found on the following eepsites:

-The last two eepsites are forums where you can ask questions.
+The last three eepsites are forums where you can ask questions.

 The information presented in this introduction to the I2P network should be enough to get you well on your way.
 You should be able to successfully install the I2P software on your Linux computer.
 Installation on Windows computers should be even easier.
 You should be able to start the software and establish a connection to the I2P network.
 And, you should be able to navigate around the I2P network of eepsites fairly confidently.
 But, remember that there is still much more to learn about the I2P network.
 The more you use it, the more knowledge you will obtain, and the more proficient you will become.
 So, get started.

 Copyright © 2019 The Cheapskate's

 Guide to Computers and the Internet.
 All rights reserved.